MUGGLES AND MINISTRIES

 THE ENTRANCE TO THE MINISTRY OF MAGIC

-It was along Scotland Place that Harry and Mr Weasley walked as they made their way to the Ministry of Magic for Harry's hearing on charges of using magic in front of Muggles in The Order of the Phoenix.
+It is along Scotland Place that Harry and Mr Weasley walk as they make their way to the Ministry of Magic for Harry's hearing on charges of using magic in front of Muggles in Harry Potter and the The Order of the Phoenix.

 The phone box itself was a prop specially brought in for the scene and removed once filming was complete.
 A second arch was constructed here (at least a portion of an arch was!) and this too was removed once filming was complete.